Eleanor Powell

 Eleanor Torrey Powell (November 21, 1912 – February 11, 1982) was an American dancer and actress.
 Best remembered for her tap dance numbers in musical films in the 1930s and 1940s, she was one of Metro-Goldwyn-Mayer's top dancing stars during the Golden Age of Hollywood.
 Powell appeared in vaudeville, on Broadway, and most prominently, in a series of movie musical vehicles tailored especially to showcase her dance talents, including Born to Dance (1936), Broadway Melody of 1938 (1937), Rosalie (1937), and Broadway Melody of 1940 (1940).
 She retired from films in the mid-1940s but resurfaced for the occasional specialty dance scene in films such as Thousands Cheer.
 In the 1950s she hosted a Christian children's TV show and eventually headlined a successful nightclub act in Las Vegas.
 She died from cancer at 69.
 Powell is known as one of the most versatile and athletic female dancers of the Hollywood studio era.

 Early life

 Powell was born in Springfield, Massachusetts, to Clarence Gardner Powell and Blanche Torrey Powell.
 Her parents divorced when she was eleven months old.
 She was raised by her mother with the help of her maternal grandparents (who also lived with them).
-Eleanor Powell was a painfully shy child, not even able to greet guests who would come into her family’s own house.
+She was a painfully shy child, not even able to greet guests who came to her family’s home.